punctum-im/protocol-old/SPEC.md

 ### Objects and IDs

-Users, servers, channels and messages are objects.
+Users, conferences, channels and messages are objects.

 Every object MUST have a numerical ID, which allows it to be quickly located and accessed.
 These numerical IDs MUST begin at the value of 0, and increase upon every registered object.
 Object IDs MUST NOT overlap.
 You **cannot** change an object's ID once it's been assigned.